salabim/istr/readme.md

 is `istr('6')`

-And we can test for equality, So:
+And we can test for equality.
+So:

 ```
 twenty == 20
 ```
 is True.

-But as istrs are also strings.
+But istrs are also strings.
 So

 ```
 twenty == '20'